 This goes for both refrigerated and non-refrigerated food, although it usually the fridge stuff that is stricter.

 Afterall no-one wants to find stinky, rotting food, do they?
-Think of all the creatures that’s going to attract.
+Think of all the creatures that will attract.

 2. Lower your expectations about equipment